zaiisao/Documentation/en/Agora Platform/token.md

 ![](https://web-cdn.agora.io/docs-files/1574928196241)

-If you chooes **App ID** for authentication when creating the project and want to switch to the "App ID + App Certificate + Token" mechanism, you need to enable the App Certificate first.
+If you choose **App ID** for authentication when creating the project and want to switch to the "App ID + App Certificate + Token" mechanism, you need to enable the App Certificate first.

 Follow these steps to enable the App Certificate: